SpinOffice’s commitment to GDPR

 The responsibility for having a processing agreement lies with the controller, but we as a processor have drawn up an agreement already for you.
 If you wish to receive this agreement, please contact us.
 After we received the signed agreement, we sign it as well and send it back to you in digital form.

 Two-step verification on login

 In view of the GDPR we have upgraded our security with the introduction of two-factor authentication for SpinOffice CRM.
 This feature enables secure access to your account and ensures safety of your data and resources that reside in your SpinOffice account.

 When you log in to your average social networking site or app, you typically enter your username/email and password to access your account.
 This may be the single step taken by the website/app to verify your identity and grant access to your account.
 This is known as one-factor authentication.
 When you add another factor to this password-only authentication system, it is known as two-factor authentication (2FA).
 In such a setup, you are required to provide an additional piece of information to verify your identity.

 2FA ensures that even if one of the factors have been compromised or leaked, the other factor keeps hackers/criminals from breaking into your account, thereby minimizing the risk of data theft.

-Frequently asked questions from our customers regarding the GDPR and SpinOffice CRM
+Frequently asked questions about the GDPR and SpinOffice CRM

 How is the security of the CRM system guaranteed?